SaidEsk7/darija-autocomplete/README.md

 This started as a follow-up to my CS50P final project, a lexical analyzer that tokenized text and counted word frequencies.
 This project takes that same idea further: instead of just counting words, it models which words tend to follow which, and uses that to predict what comes next.

-Darija (Moroccan dialect which is a mixture of languages that includes Arabic, Amazigh , French , Spanish and Portuguese)  is a good test case for this kind of project because it doesn't have standardized spelling and is usually written in a mix of Latin script and numerals (Arabizi) rather than Arabic script.
+"Darija" or Moroccan Arabic  which is a mixture of languages that includes Arabic, Amazigh , French , Spanish and Portuguese ( You can learn more here [Darija-Moroccan Arabi Wikipedia ](https://en.wikipedia.org/wiki/Moroccan_Arabic) ) is a good test case for this kind of project because it doesn't have standardized spelling and is usually written in a mix of Latin script and numerals (Arabizi) rather than Arabic script.
 That makes it messier to work with than English, but also more realistic as an NLP problem.

 ## How it works